pololu/rpicsim/docs/IntroductionToRuby.md

 ----

 Ruby does not require parentheses around method arguments.
-The following code retrieves the `pic` object and calls its `run_cycles` method with an argument of 250:
+The following code retrieves the `sim` object and calls its `run_cycles` method with an argument of 250:

     !!!ruby
-    pic.run_cycles 250
+    sim.run_cycles 250

 Hashes